-- dropped courses will remain on the student's Lee College transcript indefinitely; - after a student accrues enough dropped courses future financial aid eligibility will be impacted; and - the student's ability to register for future classes could be affected.
+- dropped courses will remain on the student's College transcript indefinitely. - after a student accrues enough dropped courses future financial aid eligibility will be impacted; and - the student's ability to register for future classes could be affected.

 Students who feel that they need to drop a course will need to speak with their high school counselor for permission.
-Students will not be allowed by the Lee College Admissions Office to drop courses without the high school counselor's permission and Lee College Dual Enrollment office permission.
+Students will not be allowed to drop courses without the high school counselor's permission.
 Parent permission will also be necessary in order to drop a class.